hiram-labs/terraform-aws-resources/README.md

 # AWS Fargate Terraform Playbook

-This repository contains a Terraform playbook designed to provision a production-grade AWS Fargate infrastructure.
+This repository contains a Terraform playbook designed to provision a production-grade AWS Fargate infrastructure and other resources.
 It includes all the recommended services and resources required for a scalable, secure, and efficient cloud environment.

 ## Set Up a Python Virtual Environment